-Shopping for vegan belts is much like shopping for vegan neckties or handbags—a little inconvenient, maybe, but not too difficult.
+Most belts are made of leather.
+For numerous ethical and environmental reasons, leather is a terrible material.
+So buying a vegan belt makes excellent sense.
+Shopping for vegan belts is much like shopping for vegan neckties or handbags—a little inconvenient perhaps, but not too difficult.

-As you can see, I’ve learned my vegan belt-buying lessons the hard way.
-Now I want to share my hard-won knowledge.
+As you can see, my vegan belt-buying experiences have been an ordeal.
+I’m now ready to share my hard-won knowledge.

 How to Buy a Vegan Belt

 Based on my experiences, I’ve concluded that, when it comes to belts, vegan leather just isn’t there yet.
 When it comes to car seats and steering wheel wraps vegan leather beats the real thing, but it’s just not strong enough to make a durable belt.

 Although vegan leather belts look great, they don’t stand up to everyday use.
 If you simply must have a leather-style belt, consider buying vegan but using it only for special occasions.
 Otherwise you’ll need to accept the waste, hassle, and expense of buying frequent replacements.

 Woven cotton belts are easy to find, but are scarcely more durable than leather.
 They’ll often start fraying within months.
 If you find a style you like, consider purchasing a few since they’re unlikely to last long.

 Cork is another popular vegan leather replacement, and I confess I haven’t tried them yet because they’re expensive.
 The companies making these belts invariably claim that cork’s durable, but I’ve opened enough wine bottles to be skeptical.